 Your eligibility will be assessed on an individual basis during pre-training interview.

 HLT54115 - Diploma of Nursing - Enrolled Nurse

 HLT64115 - Advanced Diploma of Nursing - Enrolled Nurse

 Bachelor of Nursing (Enrolled Nurse entry)

 Bachelor of Nursing - Registered Nurse

-- Students will attend face-to-face classes 3 days/week between 9am and 4 pm and be expected to undertake additional 10 hours per week of structured, self-study.
+Students will attend face-to-face classes 3 days per week between 9 am and 4 pm and be expected to undertake an additional 8 hours per week of unstructured, self-study.

-- The program includes a total of 11 weeks Professional Experience Placement (PEP) totalling 440 hours completed over each of the three semesters.
+The program includes 11 weeks of Professional Experience Placement (PEP) totalling 440 hours completed over each of the three semesters.

-This course is delivered by a combination of face-to-face teaching and simulation workshops, self-study learning materials, and ongoing tutor support and mentoring.
-Students are required to undertake workbook activities and self-paced learning.
+This course is delivered by a combination of face-to-face teaching workshops, self-study learning materials, and ongoing tutor support and mentoring.
+Students are required to undertake workbook activities, online activities and self-paced learning.

 - Semester 1 placement is 3 weeks duration